 You see, according to Andy Stanley’s high-tech, graphically supported illustration — which was obviously well-rehearsed and not some off-the-cuff, half-baked story — the problem with the gay couple serving was not that they were in an open, homosexual relationship that had already destroyed one marriage and family and was about to destroy another one.
 Nope.
 The problem was that the partner of the ex-husband was still married to his wife and, according to Stanley — and his illustration — he was therefore committing adultery which precluded him from serving.
 If he would only get divorced, then he could serve because he would no longer be in an adulterous relationship.
 He would still be in a homosexual relationship, but that apparently was fine and dandy as far as the Buckhead pastor and Andy Stanley were concerned.

 After I picked my jaw up from the floor, I had to re-watch what Andy Stanley had just said to make sure that I was not missing something.
 I really wish I could say that I was making this up, but I am sad to say that I am not.
-I would encourage you to watch the message for yourself (click here and then click on Part 5 of the sermon series — the illustration starts at about the 24:17 mark) and draw your own conclusions.
-(UPDATE: The illustration in question has been edited out of the video and is no longer available to view as Andy Stanley originally preached it.)
+I would encourage you to watch the message for yourself (click here and then click on Part 5 of the sermon series — the illustration starts at about the 24:27 mark) and draw your own conclusions.

 I fully understand that there will always be a tension between grace and truth.
 However, we are commanded in Scripture to speak the truth in love and to make sure “our speech is always gracious, seasoned with salt (i.e., the truth), so that we may know how we ought to answer each person.”
 After watching this message, I am confused as to how Andy Stanley would answer someone who is struggling with the sin of homosexuality.
 Stanley is a master communicator and I can’t help but think that his illustration was designed to communicate a particular belief about how the Church should apply grace and truth as it relates to the issue of homosexuality (although he went to great lengths to avoid mentioning homosexuality at all in his illustration).
 Jesus is full of “grace and truth.”
 When the issues are blurry, we can afford to err on the side of grace.
 When the issues are clear — and homosexuality is one of those issues — then we cannot afford to sacrifice truth for grace.
 If we do, the landing will be anything but soft!